 The cell cycle has been a target of previous Boolean GRN modeling efforts.
 Initial efforts mostly focused on the cell cycle of simpler eukaryotes- particularly both budding and fission yeast (Li et al 2004, Davidich and Bornholdt 2008).
 The mammalian cell cycle has since been analyzed in this fashion as well- in addition to the model created by Faure et al (2006) that forms the foundation of this work, Sahin et al (2009) developed a Boolean GRN specifically examining the network existing between Rb and the ERBB receptor tyrosine kinase, with the goal of developing better targets for anticancer treatments.

 As conceptualized by Faure et al (2006), the cell cycle is initiated by the presence of CycD (used as a stand-in for the cdk4/6-Cyclin D complex).
 Within the model, CycD is assumed to be constitutively active, and is treated as a constant.
-CycD acts to inactivate the tumor suppressors retinoblastoma (Rb) and p27, preventing them from blocking DNA transcription.
-This in turns releases the E2F transcription factors from being suppressed by Rb.
+CycD inactivates the tumor suppressors retinoblastoma (Rb) and p27, preventing them from blocking DNA transcription.
+This in turn releases the E2F transcription factors from being suppressed by Rb.
 E2F, a promoter, in turn activates Cyclin E (CycE) at the G1/S transition.
 E2F also inactivates Rb, forming a positive feedback loop that pushes the cell towards further stages of the cycle.
 E2F also activates Cyclin A (CycA), which maintains the inhibition of Rb and p27.
 CycA also inactivates E2F and CycE, as well as the Anaphase Promoting Complex, represented by its activators, Cdh1 and Cdc20.
 Upon inactivation of the APC, Cyclin B (CycB) production is released from inhibition; in vivo, CycB promotes the transition to mitosis and physical cell division during telophase.
 Cdc20 is activated by CycB in a negative feedback loop, and then goes on to degrade CycA and indirectly activate Cdh1.
 Finally, UbcH10 helps regulate the deactivation rate of CycA in combination with Cdh1 (see fig. 1).

 Faure et al (2006)'s model was implemented in GINsim as Boolean GRN, where each of the above proteins is presented as a node, and assigned a value of 1 if active, 0 if inactive.
-Interactions between proteins (inhibition or promotion) makes up the edges of the network in turn.
+Interactions between proteins (inhibition or promotion) make up the edges of the network in turn.
 The model was run with three different rules for updating- synchronous, asynchronous, and mixed rules.
 The synchronous form was simplest, yielding two attractors (one fixed, one a seven-state limit cycle), but was considered an unrealistic model of in vivo processes.
 At the other extreme, the asynchronous model also generated

 Fig. 1.
 The causal graph for the network of the cell cycle.

-the same fixed point attractor, and a much more complex limit cycle composed of 112 states.
+the same fixed point attractor, and a more complex limit cycle composed of 112 states.
 As a middle-ground solution, the mixed rules variant modeled some processes as synchronous, but others asynchronously, via the use of priority classes.
 The priority classes were selected to represent in vivo fast and slow biochemical processes.
 The mixed rules version yielded a simpler 18-state limit cycle, and the same fixed attractor.
-Over all, the overall dynamics of the system was preserved regardless of updating rules.
+Over all, the dynamics of the system were preserved regardless of updating rules.

 Due to its simplicity, the synchronous model developed by Faure et al (2006) was selected for replication and analysis.
 The model and its analysis was coded in Python, making heavy use of the Network X library.
 Much of the code concerning the network dynamics was derived from code developed to analyze the Boolean GRN of fission yeast (Walker et al 2015), avoiding the need to “reinvent the wheel.”
 The resulting modeled network is composed of ten nodes connected via 34 edges.